cn0047/stash/ed/p/README.md

 Methods:
 * Least Connection - use the service with the fewest active connections.
 * Round Robin - assigns connection to the first service in the list, and then moves that service to the bottom of the list.
+* Weighted Round Robin.
 * Least Response Time - use service with the fewest active connections and the lowest average response time.
 * Least Bandwidth - use service that is currently serving the least amount of traffic (Mbps).
 * URL param or RDP-cookie.